 How to Negotiate, Accept, or Decline a Job Offer

-When you're offered a job, you typically don't want to say "yes" and take the job on the spot.
+When you receive a job offer, you typically don't want to say "yes" and take the job on the spot.
 Even if you know you want the job, take the time to evaluate the job offer to be absolutely certain that the position is right for you.
 Then decide if the compensation package is reasonable.

 If the offer is not what you were hoping for, you may want to think about a counter offer, or you may decide that this isn't the best job for you.
 Once you have decided whether to negotiate, accept, or reject the job offer, it's time to notify the company of your decision.